KBNLresearch/ipmlab/doc/userGuide.md

 ## How to use the Volume number field

-The correct use of the *Volume number* field in the Iromlab interface needs some explaining.
+The correct use of the *Volume number* field in the Ipmlab interface needs some explaining.
 First of, it is important to understand that one *PPN* (catalogue entry) can contain multiple discs.
 Moreover, there can be multiple carrier types inside one *PPN*.
 Here's an example:

 ![](./img/cataloguePPN.png)